-The Public Information Office (PIO) works collaboratively with divisions (and other units) to promote ALA and division (and unit) activities.
-PIO coordinates media relations efforts; provides public relations counsel; arranges for media training for division vice-presidents; and handles crisis communications.
+The Public Awareness Office (PAO) works collaboratively with divisions (and other units) to promote ALA and division (and unit) activities.
+PAO coordinates media relations efforts; provides public relations counsel; arranges for media training for division vice-presidents; and handles crisis communications.

-PIO provides a press release service.
-After PIO has edited the draft press release submitted by the division(or other units) and receives sign-off by the originator, PIO posts the release to the ALA Web site and the release is distributed through ALA News and AL Direct.
-In consultation with the division (or unit), PIO may also send the press release to targeted media lists.
+PAO provides a press release service.
+After PAO has edited the draft press release submitted by the division(or other units) and receives sign-off by the originator, PAO posts the release to the ALA Web site and the release is distributed through ALA News and AL Direct.
+In consultation with the division (or unit), PAO may also send the press release to targeted media lists.

-PIO is also available to consult and assist on media outreach efforts.
-During the consultation session, PIO and the division (and unit) will discuss the goals, objectives, target audiences, messages, tactics, and desired outcomes.
+PAO is also available to consult and assist on media outreach efforts.
+During the consultation session, PAO and the division (and unit) will discuss the goals, objectives, target audiences, messages, tactics, and desired outcomes.
 Divisions (and units) may be asked to fill out a planning document to provide background needed to move forward the collaborative discussion.
-Tactics that the division (and the unit) and PIO might use include the development of talking points, press kits, or letters to the editor.
-In these situations, PIO works collaboratively with the division (and unit) to develop and disseminate the materials.
+Tactics that the division (and the unit) and PAO might use include the development of talking points, press kits, or letters to the editor.
+In these situations, PAO works collaboratively with the division (and unit) to develop and disseminate the materials.
 Divisions (and units) will be asked to provide the research, background information, outlines or first drafts to help develop these materials.
-Other tactics such as writing op-eds, creating PSA’s, or holding press conferences outside of Midwinter and Annual Conference, go beyond the resources PIO can provide divisions (and units).
-In these situations, PIO will work with the division (and units) to provide names of free lance writers or media relations firms to assist the division (and unit).
-In the case of op-eds, PIO will submit the op-ed to target publications.
+Other tactics such as writing op-eds, creating PSA’s, or holding press conferences outside of Midwinter and Annual Conference, go beyond the resources PAO can provide divisions (and units).
+In these situations, PAO will work with the division (and units) to provide names of free lance writers or media relations firms to assist the division (and unit).
+In the case of op-eds, PAO will submit the op-ed to target publications.

-PIO serves as the main contact for calls about ALA issues from reporters and encourages staff to inform PIO of media inquiries.
-PIO connects member leaders with media opportunities.
+PAO serves as the main contact for calls about ALA issues from reporters and encourages staff to inform PAO of media inquiries.
+PAO connects member leaders with media opportunities.
 (See also policy 6.4 and 9.1).

-On a daily basis, PIO will review media coverage and inquiries from reporters in order to identify an emerging crisis as well as opportunities for messaging.
-Divisions (and units) are encouraged to contact PIO if they notice a potential media crisis or opportunities for messaging.
-If a crisis takes place, PIO works with the division (or unit) to develop and implement a plan based on the ALA Crisis Communications Plan.
+On a daily basis, PAO will review media coverage and inquiries from reporters in order to identify an emerging crisis as well as opportunities for messaging.
+Divisions (and units) are encouraged to contact PAO if they notice a potential media crisis or opportunities for messaging.
+If a crisis takes place, PAO works with the division (or unit) to develop and implement a plan based on the ALA Crisis Communications Plan.

-PIO measures media coverage of ALA activities through an Internet list of coverage and a vendor search for mentions of ALA in the top daily newspapers and news web sites.
-PIO prepares a quarterly report of this media coverage for the ALA Executive Board.
-PIO also prepares media coverage reports for division-sponsored events (e.g., Teen Read Week and El día de los niños/El día de los libros) that PIO works on.
+PAO measures media coverage of ALA activities through an Internet list of coverage and a vendor search for mentions of ALA in the top daily newspapers and news web sites.
+PAO prepares a quarterly report of this media coverage for the ALA Executive Board.
+PAO also prepares media coverage reports for division-sponsored events (e.g., Teen Read Week and El día de los niños/El día de los libros) that PAO works on.

-PIO will work with attending media at press conferences (e.g., the Youth Media Awards Press Conference) held at Midwinter and Annual Conference.
-Due to staffing issues and other demands from reporters, PIO may not always be available to attend other Midwinter and Annual press conference and press activities.
+PAO will work with attending media at press conferences (e.g., the Youth Media Awards Press Conference) held at Midwinter and Annual Conference.
+Due to staffing issues and other demands from reporters, PAO may not always be available to attend other Midwinter and Annual press conference and press activities.
 Division (and unit) staff should plan to staff all division-related press conferences and events.

-Each year, at the invitation of MPS, PIO organizes a multi-hour media training for ALA division vice-presidents, as part of the division vice-presidents’ orientation.
+Each year, at the invitation of MPS, PAO organizes a multi-hour media training for ALA division vice-presidents, as part of the division vice-presidents’ orientation.
 MPS pays for this service.
-If a division (or unit) is interested in providing additional media training to other division members or staff, PIO will introduce the division (or unit) to an ALA media trainer.
+If a division (or unit) is interested in providing additional media training to other division members or staff, PAO will introduce the division (or unit) to an ALA media trainer.

-PIO is available to provide press office management at division national conferences or other major initiatives to be determined.
+PAO is available to provide press office management at division national conferences or other major initiatives to be determined.
 If a division would like this service, an agreement memo will be developed for both parties to identify roles, responsibilities and desired outcomes.
-The division pays PIO direct expenses and the division may want to contract with a media relations agency to support PIO efforts.
-In the event that PIO cannot absorb the work identified as an “other major initiative,” PIO will introduce the division to a media relations agency.
+The division pays PAO direct expenses and the division may want to contract with a media relations agency to support PAO efforts.
+In the event that PAO cannot absorb the work identified as an “other major initiative,” PAO will introduce the division to a media relations agency.

-Divisions writing grant proposals (especially federal grants) that include media relations services should consult with PIO and the Development Office during the grant proposal development stage to determine costs.
-As part of PIO’s press release service, PIO will disseminate releases about the grant project.
+Divisions writing grant proposals (especially federal grants) that include media relations services should consult with PAO and the Development Office during the grant proposal development stage to determine costs.
+As part of PAO’s press release service, PAO will disseminate releases about the grant project.
 If the division is interested in additional services, the division will need to contract with a media relations agency.

 ALA members benefit from having one, centralized public information office that coordinates media relations.
-PIO and the divisions work collaboratively to promote ALA, the divisions, and the library profession.
-PIO has prepared more detailed information about its services and the document (Editorial Services Support Materials) is available on the Knowledge Management System.
+PAO and the divisions work collaboratively to promote ALA, the divisions, and the library profession.
+PAO has prepared more detailed information about its services and the document (Editorial Services Support Materials) is available on the Knowledge Management System.

-Prepared by: Mark Gould (Director, PIO) and Cathleen Bourdon (AED, Communications and Member Relations)
+Prepared by: Mark Gould (Director, Public Information Office, now referred to as the Public Awareness Office) and Cathleen Bourdon (AED, Communications and Member Relations)

 Date: May 20, 2008